Arvind Bhat: Career

 Arvind started his career in Youth centre at the age of 11 in 1991.
 He proved his mettle at a young age by winning many age group level events at the state.
 Trained at Sadashivanagar club from 1994 to 1997.
 He trained at Karnataka Badminton association from 1997 to 2015.

 He went on to win Sr. State Championships in 2001.
-His performance at State and National level in the year 2001-2002 got the nod of selectors and was selected in the Indian team in the year 2002.
+His performance at State and National level in the year 2001–2002 got the nod of selectors and was selected in the Indian team in the year 2002.
 He also got a call from German clubs to play at the leagues matches there and made a base in Europe for the next 12 years living there for 3–5 months in a year every year.
 Arvind represented India for 13 years playing in all major events in the world being on tour for almost 8–9 months in a year.

 Arvind Bhat won the national championships in India in the year 2008.
 This was his first national championships title.
 This he attained after reaching the finals 4 times in the previous 7 years.
 Then again he won the title in 2011 defeating Kashyap P in what would be called one of the best Championship finals.

 On the international level he has won 7 International title including the Scottish Open 2004, the Czech International 2007 and the 2014 German Open.
 With the 1.
 BC Bischmisheim he reached gold in the German team championships 2008.
 He has represented India in more than 100 International events.
 More recently he participated in Asian games 2010 in Guanzhou, China and was in the Indian team for Sudirman Cup 2011.

 Winning the German Open 2014 is the high light of his career.
 He made his best result at the age of 35.
-This is probably a very rare event in the field of Badminton.
 His highest World ranking has been 20 which was attained in Sep 2009.